xano-inc/js-sdk/CONTRIBUTING.md

-# Contributing to the Xano SDK for JavaScript
+# Contributing to the Xano JavaScript SDK